realmelan/leetcode/SlidingWIndow.md

 # Sliding window
 There are 2 different types of problems:
-* Find a maximum, minimum  or nearest larger/smaller within a bounded range
+* type 1: find a maximum, minimum  or nearest larger/smaller within a bounded range
-* longest or shortest subarray/substring that matches certain constraints.
+* type 2: longest or shortest subarray/substring that matches certain constraints.

 ## Type 1, Monotonic queue
-For type 1, Monotonic queue can be used, which achieves O(n) efficiency.
+Monotonic queue can be used, which achieves O(n) efficiency.
 A monotonic queue provides benefit that farther away useless elements are discarded as they are inferior to the element that's closer to current position.